 What is Intermittent Fasting?

 Intermittent fasting is defined as an eating pattern that alternates periods of fasting with meals during the same 24 hour cycle.
 In other words, you restrict the window of time that you eat.
-Dr. Mercola also states that intermittent fasting is a powerful way to get the body to burn fat and reduce hunger.

 Keep in mind that intermittent fasting isn’t a diet.
 You don’t have to restrict calories or even cut out anything from your diet unless you want to.